Frequently Asked Questions

 How can I register for Providence Bridge Pedal and Stride?

 Can I use a credit card to register?

 Yes.
-When registering online Visa and MasterCard are accepted.
+When registering online Visa, MasterCard, and American Express are accepted.

 When and where can I get my ride materials?